Hawadacirka/Hawadacirka/README.md

 - 👋 Hi, I’m @Hawadacirka
-- 👀 I’m keen interested in making the things with the libraries like React. and get a lot into it along my projects in Github.
+- 👀 I’m keen interested in making the things with up-date technologies.

 Besides that, I like watching the series/movies with subtitles.
-- 🌱 I’m currently in HTML/CSS/JS/REACT/TAILWIND.
+- 🌱 I want to grow my skills turning into good useful in my work role.

 <!---
 Hawadacirka/Hawadacirka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.